aidswidjaja/osu-mac/docs/_build/html/_sources/issues/start.rst.txt

 Resolution
 ****************************************

 Firstly, ensure that your Wineskin isn't corrupt by reinstalling it, and extracting the .zip file with `The Unarchiver <https://theunarchiver.com/>`_.
 You should also ensure that no anti-virus software is intefering with osu!, and try downloading a different Wineskin if one isn't working.
+Kill any osu! or wine related processes in Activity Monitor in case they are hanging over after you shut down osu!.

 ========================================
 .NET runtime issues